camow7/embedded-angular/README.md

 ### Running the App
 Once you have your Rapsberry Pi up and running with your Arduino connected follwo these steps to test the app:
 1. Connect to the Pi's hotspot **SSID: ngEmbedded** using the **password: raspberry** from your laptop
-2. SSH into the Pi and set the WiFi (if you want internet access through the WiFi dongle), Serial port and the Express Server port (optional).
-Instrructions for this are below.
+2. [Connect to Raspberry Pi via SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/) and set the WiFi (if you want internet access through the WiFi dongle), Serial port and the Express Server port (optional).
+Instructions for this are below.
 3. reboot the Pi `sudo reboot `.
 4. Make sure you reconnect to the **ngEmbedded** network
 5. On your laptop or smart phone go to **192.168.42.1:2506** in a web browser.
-You should see the App interface load with come messages loaded in the recieved section.
+You should see the App interface load with some messages loaded in the recieved section.
 These are from file and tell you the server is running.
 6. Send a message.
 You should see it echoed back to the recieved section of the app.
 ### Configure WiFi Dongle
 To connect the WiFi dongle (wlan1) to your network follow these steps: